Hugh O'Neill, Earl of Tyrone: Battle of Clontibret

 In May 1595, 1,750 English troops led by Bagenal were ambushed near Clontibret by an army led by Tyrone.
 The English column had been sent to relieve the besieged English garrison in Monaghan.
 The battle spanned multiple days as Bagenal's forces attempted to outrun Tyrone's.
 During the battle, Tyrone entered a melee with a cornet who had thrown him off his horse.
 An O'Cahan (possibly Donnell Ballagh O'Cahan) severed the cornet's arm then Tyrone stabbed him under the corslet.

 In a report to the Lord Deputy, veteran soldier John Norris warned that the proficiency of the Irish rebels was far greater than expected: "their number greater, their arms better, and munition more plenty".
 The discipline and co-ordination of Tyrone's pike and shot technique caused extreme concern.
 Ralph Lane recorded 31 killed and 103 wounded, though he later admitted to concealing the true number of casualties.
 The Irish victory shocked the English and was a severe setback early in the war.
 On 24 June, Tyrone was proclaimed a traitor at Dundalk.
-The queen's advisor Lord Burghley advised a compromise, writing that Elizabeth "would be content to see what was in the traitor's heart, and what he would offer".
-Tyrone insisted on a general pardon but this was refused.

 Upon Turlough's death, Tyrone travelled to Tullyhogue Fort where on 15 September he was officially inaugurated as O'Neill clan chief.
 Tyrone was the last inaugurated chief of the O'Neill clan, and he appointed Cormac MacBaron as his tanist.
 According to Norris, "the coming to the place of [clan chief] hath made [Tyrone] much prouder and harder to yield to his duty, and he flattereth himself much with the hope of foreign assistance."